bobmonsour/11tybundle.dev/content/blog/2026/11ty-bundle-88.md

 **The final canary.** [Pre-release: Eleventy v4.0.0-alpha.7](https://github.com/11ty/eleventy/releases/tag/v4.0.0-alpha.7) is out.
 As noted in the release notes, _Fair warning: this may be one of the last canary releases before you see some names start to change to Build Awesome._ I'm running it for this site.

 **Sharing is caring.** [Kyle Reddoch](https://www.kylereddoch.me) built an [Eleventy Plugin for Sharing Posts to Mastodon](https://www.kylereddoch.me/blog/i-built-an-eleventy-plugin-for-sharing-posts-to-mastodon/).
+Kyle also released a new starter project, [Retro Garden](https://github.com/kylereddoch/retro-garden-eleventy-theme), with a very cool [demo site](https://retro-garden-eleventy-theme.vercel.app/).

 **The sky is blue.** [Steven Woodson](https://stevenwoodson.com) shows us how to [Add Bluesky Activity to an Eleventy Blog](https://stevenwoodson.com/blog/adding-bluesky-activity-to-an-eleventy-blog/).